Sales and marketing glossary

 Go-to-market plan

-Refers to a set of actions with the aim of optimizing marketing and sales to establish the value of a new product or service.
+Refers to a set of actions with the aim of optimising marketing and sales to establish the value of a new product or service.

 Inbound sales